 - Square Feet: 55 square feet

-When searching for a multi-purpose camping canopy, look no further than the REI Kingdom Porch.
-This is a totally freestanding structure, but it also can be used with any of the Kingdom series tents (model 2019 or newer).
+When searching for a multi-purpose camping canopy, look no further than the REI Co-op Screen House Rainfly.
+This is a totally freestanding structure, but it also can be used with many of the different REI tents available.

 It’s equally easy to pack along for a day at the beach or bring with you on a road trip to add a porch space onto your tent.
 With a peak height of 85 inches, there’s also plenty of standing room underneath.